Matraville Sports High School

 Parents of students who are recorded as absent on any given day receive a text message on that day to advise them of this.
 They can respond by text message free of charge.

-When a student is absent from school for any period of time, a note explaining the absence, written and signed by the student's parent/caregiver, MUST be handed in at Roll Call or at the Attendance Office on the day of the student's return.
-It is a legal requirement that a note, covering ALL absences (whatever the reason), is received by the School from the parent/caregiver.
+When a student is absent from school for any period of time, a note explaining the absence, written and signed by the student's parent/caregiver, must be handed in at Roll Call or at the Attendance Office on the day of the student's return.

 If you know your child will be absent for more than two days, please advise the School beforehand.
 A note signed by parent/caregiver is still required.